Public Administration (M.P.A.)

 Accelerated Master's Progam Eligible: Yes-MPA Only (not applicable for the Executive MPA program)

-The Master of Public Administration's 36-Credit program (MPA) allows students who are undergraduate seniors to take graduate level courses which count for both their undergraduate and graduate degree programs.
-Students must apply to the MPP program and be accepted as an Accelerated Master's student.
-Details on eligibility requirements for admission.
+The Master of Public Administration program allows eligible undergraduate seniors to enroll in graduate level courses which can fulfill requirements for both their undergraduate and graduate degree programs.
+Students can apply to the Accelerated MPA program during their junior or senior year.
+Please review details on eligibility requirements for admission.

-Eligible students who are admitted to the Accelerated Master's program may complete up to 12 credits at the 800-level during their undergraduate senior year, earning dual credit toward their Bachelor's and MPA degrees.
+Eligible students who are admitted to the Accelerated Master's program may complete up to 12 credits at the 800-level during their undergraduate senior year, earning dual credit toward both their undergraduate and MPA degree.
 Accelerated Master's students should always consult with their Graduate Academic Advisor for guidance.

-The MPA program is approved to be taken on an accelerated basis in articulation with the following undergraduate programs:
+The MPA program is approved to be taken on an accelerated basis with the following undergraduate programs.
+The listed MPA courses have been approved for credit in these undergraduate programs:

 Required Course for the minor